nilmtk/nilmtk/docs/source/stats.rst

    nstats.get_sample_period(oven)

-   # Get the number of hours the oven has been on for:
+   # Get the number of hours the oven was on for:
    nstats.hours_on(oven, on_power_threshold=1000)

-   # Get the total kWh consumed by the over:
+   # Get the total kWh consumed by the oven:
    nstats.energy(oven)

    # Or the joules consumed: